-The current MCU ordering form is also available through the Motorola Freeware Bulletin Board Service (BBS).
-The telephone number is (512) 891-FREE.
+The current MCU ordering form is available also through the Motorola Freeware Bulletin Board Service (BBS).
+The telephone number is (512) 895-FREE.
 After making the connection, type bbs in lowercase letters.
 Then press the return key to start the BBS software.